Khatt Shebib

-The Khatt Shebib is an ancient wall in Southern Jordan.
+The Khatt Shebib is an ancient wall in southern Jordan.
 The remains of the wall are 150 km long, making it the longest linear archaeological site in Jordan.
 The archaeological ruins were first identified by British diplomat Sir Alec Kirkbride in 1948.
 Ever since, a range of disciplines, including archaeologists, scientists and anthropologists, have studied the wall.
-The date of the Khatt Shebib's construction is still unknown, however, it has been widely debated by archaeologists.
+The date of the Khatt Shebib's construction is still unknown, though it has been widely debated by archaeologists.
 This is evident as some archaeologists argue that the wall was built in the Iron Age, whilst others argue it was constructed in the Nabataean period.

 The Khatt Shebib was built and used by the semi-nomadic Bedouin people, whose livelihoods consisted of herding and farming in the harsh, arid environment of the Jordan desert.
 The Khatt Shebib was not used for military purposes rather the ancient wall served as a border.
 At the time of its construction, the wall was approximately no taller than a meter and a half high.
 Due to various threats to the integrity of the wall, including climatic issues and growing population pressures, the wall is significantly smaller.

 The Khatt Shebib has gained increasing attention amongst archaeologists.
 The leading method of studying the wall is aerial archaeology and multiple international archaeological organisation have established projects in order to understand and discover more about the wall.